Mansi-Rajora09/intuit-exchange-service/Run.md

 ```sql
 INSERT INTO `intuit.roles` VALUES (1,'ROLE_ADMIN'),(2,'ROLE_USER');
 ```
-Now, Spring boot blog application is ready to use.
+Now, Spring boot music exchange application is ready to use.